ericleib/tyle/README.md

 # Tyle

-Tyle lets non-software engineers augment their data with dynamic views.
+Tyle lets engineers and scientists augment their data with dynamic views.

 Tyle-Explorer is an extensible Node-Webkit application.